Skip to content

 Proof-of-Intent

-Require risky actions to carry structured evidence: the intended action, reasoning, confidence, input hash, timestamp, and context.
+Require risky actions to carry structured evidence: intended action, reasoning, confidence, input hash, timestamp, and context.

 Behaviour checks

-Compare each action against expected patterns.
+Compare actions against expected patterns.
 Unusual amounts, frequencies, targets, or workflows can trigger review.

 Human approval